Fidelity Go vs Acorns

 Second Category: Banking

-Fidelity has Bloom, which isn’t for children, but it’s aimed at younger adults with features like cash back and round-ups.
-Cash is held in a money market mutual fund currently paying 4.97%.
+Fidelity offers Bloom, which is aimed at younger users rather than children.
+It includes perks such as cash back and round-ups, and customer funds are held in a money market mutual fund currently yielding 4.97%.

-Schwab lacks the FDIC sweep, but it gives worldwide ATM refunds, which Fidelity’s cash accounts don’t have.
-Schwab also has a savings account, though its rate is only 0.48% right now.
-Crucially, neither Schwab nor Fidelity charges anything for their cash-management services.
+Schwab does not offer an FDIC sweep, but it does provide something Fidelity’s cash accounts do not: worldwide ATM fee refunds.
+Schwab also has a savings account, although the interest rate is fairly low (around 0.48% at the moment).
+Best of all, neither Schwab nor Fidelity charges fees for their cash-management services.

 Winner: Dead heat between Fidelity and Schwab